-include all fonts that you have used
+include all fonts you have used

-we advise against setting text in Photoshop Some text effects in Quark and Freehand are unreliable so avoid underline, shadow, strikethough, and false bold/italic options.
+we advise against setting text in Photoshop Some text effects in Quark and Freehand are unreliable, so avoid underline, shadow, strikethough, and false bold/italic options.

-Include all fonts that you have used.
+Include all fonts you have used.
 Postscript fonts come in two parts - the screen font and the printer font.
 We need both, so please make sure you send both.
-True Type and Open Type fonts only come in one part.
-Where possible supply Postscript fonts as these are much more reliable in a prepress environment than True Type fonts, True Type fonts have been known to cause more issues with embedding and subsetting which can lead to unpredictable results.
-To comply with the licence agreement, you should remove the fonts from your system whilst we are processing your jobs.
+TrueType and OpenType fonts only come in one part.
+Where possible supply Postscript fonts as these are much more reliable in a prepress environment than TrueType fonts have been known to cause more issues with embedding and subsetting which can lead to unpredictable results.
+To comply with the licence agreement, you should remove the fonts from your system while we are processing your jobs.

-If you are going "cross-platform", ie. from PC to Mac, remember that fonts don't travel well.
+If you are going "cross-platform," i.e. from PC to Mac, remember that fonts don't travel well.
 Check that we've got the same font and provide hard copies.
 We'll need you to check a proof carefully since even fonts from the same place can have slight differences resulting in reflow and words disappearing.

-It's fine to convert headlines and large text to curves, paths or outlines (which means that you won't need to supply the fonts).
+It's fine to convert headlines and large text to curves, paths or outlines (which means you won't need to supply the fonts).
 Avoid converting large areas of body copy as this could make your file over-complicated.

-We really advise against setting text in a bitmap application like Photoshop - the text will not be nearly as clear as if it were vector text from Illustrator or Freehand, say.
+We really advise against setting text in a bitmap application like Photoshop - the text will not be nearly as clear as if it were vector text from Illustrator or Freehand.
 Also, Photoshop by default does not apply any trapping, and thus the chances of mis-registration are increased.